markmeleka/Emagin_Technical_Challenge/README.md

  		* Doesn't work with "after" argument.
  	* Go to nth page with the "goToPage" argument.
  		* Doesn't work with "after" argument.
+ 	* Sort by variable name with the "sortBy" argument. ie. sortBy: "department.name"
- 	* I didn't implement the feature to sort employees department name and department salary in a paginated manner.
+ 		* The ability to sort by department salary hasn't been implemented yet.
- 		* I need some help with this one.
- 		* But, I did implement sorting by variable name.
  	* It's manually tested.
-There's probably a lot more edge cases I could have tried and more exception handling I could have written.
+There's probably many more edge cases I could have tried and exception handling I could have written.
  		* I started writing tests but stopped.
  		* I was going to experiment with Snapshot tests but stopped.